-So why not kick Kim Kardashian and Lindsey Lohan to the curb and introduce the little lady in your life to these modern-day and old-school inspirational women?
-From the sciences to politics, the women featured in this gallery are sure to motivate your girl to change the world.
+So why not introduce the little lady in your life to these modern-day and old-school inspirational women who are real-life superheroes?

 In 1928, Amelia Earhart was the first woman to fly across the Atlantic Ocean.
 Earhart was also the 16th woman to get a pilot’s license.
 The aviator was the first president of the Ninety-Nines, a female pilot organization that advanced women in aviation.